SB606

 What is Boatsetter doing to be compliant with SB 606?

-Here at Boatsetter, we are proud to be the world’s only legally compliant and insured peer-to-peer boat rental marketplace, committed to ensuring safety and protection for both our owners and renters.
-In doing so, our team actively monitors and engages with federal and state officials to understand changes to boating regulations and take appropriate action within our boat rental community.
+Here at Boatsetter, we are proud to be the world’s top legally compliant and insured peer-to-peer boat rental marketplace and are committed to ensuring safety and protection for both our owners and renters.
+In doing so, our team actively monitors federal and state legislation to understand changes to boating regulations and take appropriate action within our boat rental community.

 Boatsetter is taking multiple steps to provide new tools, support, and resources for current and new members of the Boatsetter owner community.
-Our goal is to proactively support our peer-to-peer owners and commercial operators by making this process as easy as possible to prepare for a great year of boating in 2023.
+Our goal is to proactively support our peer-to-peer owners and commercial operators by making this process as easy as possible.

 Boatsetter Owner's App